Trees make a major contribution to the Derbyshire Dales landscape, whether in the countryside, or in the parks and gardens of our villages and towns.

 Anybody wishing to carry out works to trees within a Conservation Area must first serve six weeks notice on the Local Planning Authority in writing.
 The penalty for not complying with this requirement is the same as that for non-compliance with a Tree Preservation Order.
 Trees with a stem diameter of less than 75 mm at a distance of 1.5 m above ground level are exempt provided that they are not additionally protected by a Tree Preservation Order.
 Within the six weeks period the Council will consider whether to make a Tree Preservation Order.

-If you wish to carry out any work to trees situated in a Conservation Area, notification forms are available to download from the Related Documents section below or alternatively, telephone 01629 761244 to request a form.
+If you wish to carry out any work to trees situated in a Conservation Area, the relevant notification form, guidance notes and validation checklist can be downloaded below:

 The Hedgerow Regulations, which were introduced in 1997, gave Local Planning Authorities the power to control the removal of "Important Hedgerows".
 The Regulations require the owner to serve 42 days notice on the Local Planning Authority of intention to remove a hedgerow.
 This requirement does not apply to garden hedges.
 During this period the hedgerow will be evaluated to determine whether it is an "Important Hedgerow" as defined by criteria contained within the Regulations.
 The Council has the power to serve a Hedgerow Retention Notice on hedgerows classified as being "Important".